PhD in Civil Engineering

 The Green Talent Forum was an attractive platform for Ming Fai because he relishes the chance to work with German institutions such as The Berlin Centre of Competence for Water (KWB).
 Ming Fai maintains that Malaysia can learn a great deal from Germany’s research into his field: “Germany has strengths in science and technology, so partnering with Germany is an excellent way for a developing country to address these issues...
 When German researchers work together with Malaysian counterparts on local observation and structural testing, it will help to train future researchers and transfer technology to Malaysia.”

-The jury were impressed with Ming Fai’s extensive list of published works and his practical approach to his topic, focussing on what issues and questions need to be addressed.
+The jury was impressed with Ming Fai’s extensive list of published works and his practical approach to his topic, focussing on what issues and questions need to be addressed.